laravel/docs/dusk.md

 <a name="installation"></a>
 ## Installation

-> {note} If you're using ChromeDriver, be sure to have [Google Chrome](https://www.google.com/intl/nl/chrome/) installed too.

-To get started, you should add the `laravel/dusk` Composer dependency to your project:
+To get started, you should install [Google Chrome](https://www.google.com/chrome) and add the `laravel/dusk` Composer dependency to your project:

     composer require --dev laravel/dusk